mdavids/rfc/content/draft-davids-forsalereg-07.md

 _for-sale.example.com.
 IN TXT "v=FORSALE1;"
 ```

-If content is present but invalid, this constitutes
+If the tag-value pair is present but invalid, this constitutes
-a syntax error and the entire record **SHOULD** be discarded.
+a syntax error and **SHOULD** be treated as if it was
+absent.

+If the version tag is valid but the associated tag-value pair is invalid and
+**SHOULD** be treated as absent, processors **MAY** assume that the domain is for
+sale.
 For example:

 ```
 _for-sale.example.com.
 IN TXT "v=FORSALE1;lorumipsum"
 _for-sale.example.com.
 IN TXT "v=FORSALE1;fcod="
+_for-sale.example.com.
+IN TXT "v=FORSALE1;foo=bar"
 ```

 TXT records in the same RRset, but without a version tag  **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.
 However, they may still offer some additional information for humans when considered alongside a valid